substratusai/kubeai/docs/how-to/configure-autoscaling.md

 ## System Settings

-KubeAI administrators can define system-wide autoscaling settings by setting the following helm values:
+KubeAI administrators can define system-wide autoscaling settings by setting the following Helm values (for the `kubeai/kubeai` chart):

 Example: